British merchant seamen of World War II: Merchant seamen at war, 1939 – May 1941

 From the outbreak of war in September 1939, individual seamen could decide if they wished to sail and risk attack by German forces, or in the face of extremely high losses, if they wished to change their occupation to work ashore or otherwise enlist in the Armed Forces.
-It should be borne in mind that although Merchant Navy men and women may have been given this choice, the reality was that the Royal Navy was desperately short of men itself and would not want men to leave the MN because once they signed a T124x agreement they could move them to any ship and or give them Royal Navy training and use them under the white ensign, in addition the existing Merchant Navy could not know how dangerous service would be at this time and once they signed, they had no choice.
-The Losses of shipping and their crews in 1940 and 1941 were staggering and were nearing a peak, with 779 ships sunk and 16,654 seamen killed or missing (approximately 49 percent of their crews).
-Fortunately for Great Britain the great majority of seamen continued to take the risk and the nation's war supplies and food continued to arrive.
+Although sailors in the Merchant Navy were given this choice, the reality was that the Royal Navy was desperately short of men, and discouraged leaving the Merchant Navy; once sailors had signed a T124x agreement, the Royal Navy could move them to any ship, give them Royal Navy training, and use their services under the white ensign.
+In addition, existing Merchant Navy members did not know how dangerous service would be at this time.
+Once they signed a T124x agreement, they had no choice but to continue to serve.
+The losses of shipping vessels and their crews in 1940 and 1941 neared a peak, with 779 ships sunk and 16,654 seamen killed or missing, approximately 49 per cent of all British merchant sailors.
+Fortunately for Great Britain, the great majority of seamen continued to take the risk, and the nation's war supplies and food continued to arrive.

-Until May 1941, merchant seamen sailing aboard British vessels attacked and sunk by enemy action received no pay (wages) from the moment that their ship sank.
-If the seaman was fortunate to survive the sinking only to spend days or weeks in an open lifeboat hoping for rescue, it was regarded as "non-working time", the seaman was not paid for that time because their employer, the shipping company who had owned the lost vessel, no longer required their services.
+Until May 1941, merchant seamen sailing aboard British vessels that were attacked and sunk by enemy action received no pay from the moment the ship capsized.
+Many seaman fortunate enough to survive sinkings spent days or weeks in open lifeboats hoping for rescue; despite the brutal conditions sailors faced in lifeboats, this time was regarded as "non-working time," and the seaman was not paid; the reasoning given being that their employer, in the shipping company who had owned the lost vessel, no longer required their services.